ThomasBucaioni/my-first-app/README.md

 # Toto the Bot

-Hello, I'm **Toto the Bot** :robot:.
+Hello, I'm **Toto the Bot** :robot:

-Every day a propose one of [John Bercow](https://www.brainyquote.com/authors/john-bercow-quotes)'s most famous quotes:
+Every day I propose one of [John Bercow](https://www.brainyquote.com/authors/john-bercow-quotes)'s most famous quotes:

-> I'm not psychic.
-I cannot know what is in the mind of particular public figures.
+> If you asked me if I'd rather be Speaker or a very senior minister, I'd say Speaker.